• Skip to primary navigation

 • Then use a rolling pin to roll the rope width-wise, so that it is now at least 4 inches wide.

-• Spoon 4 tablespoon of the artichoke filling along the length of the center of the dough, leaving at least a ½ inch border clean on top and bottom. *see process shots in the post for a visual*
+• Spoon 4 tbsp of the artichoke filling along the length of the center of the dough, leaving at least a ½ inch border clean on top and bottom. *see process shots in the post for a visual*

 • Stretch the bottom length of the dough up and over the filling.
 Press your fingers to seal the edge.
 Then fold the top of the dough down to the center of the rope and pinch the edge into the dough to completely seal in the filling.